This factsheet is for information only. It is recommended that you get legal advice about your situation.

 - Run off: rainwater that has collected or flowed across from normally dry ground or overflowed from pools or spas.

 If it is determined that your property was damaged by floodwater, you should check your policy to see if you are covered.
-For further information in relation to flood damage, please see Factsheet: Flood Insurance Guide
+For further information in relation to flood damage, please see our Flood Insurance Guide.

 MY HOME WAS DAMAGED BY RAINWATER AND FLOODWATER